fluidos-project/FLUIDOS-LiveGrid/README.md

 - Local edge nodes to extend their execution capabilities by leveraging remote cloud clusters.
 - A central orchestrator to optimize and coordinate service deployments across edge devices.

+This environment showcases real hybrid orchestration in an end-to-end, demonstrable setup.